Skip to main content

-This course is taught at the Design Museum and Knights Park campus, Kingston University.
+This course is taught at The Design Museum and Knights Park campus, Kingston University.

-At the Design Museum there is a dedicated teaching space in the Swarovski Foundation Centre for Learning.
+At The Design Museum there is a dedicated teaching space in the Swarovski Foundation Centre for Learning.
 You'll have full access to the museum's exhibitions and learning programmes and be issued with a Design Museum membership card, which provides the following benefits:

 At Knights Park campus, there is a wide range of facilities.
-The campus is situated on the Hogsmill River, with its restaurant and bar opening on to the waterside.
+The campus is situated on the Hogsmill River, with a restaurant and bar opening on to the waterside.
 It has a friendly, creative feel and benefits from a reception area with a gallery, art shop and space, and the light and airy open-plan learning resources centre.

 The workshops and studios are open for creative exploration and offer you plenty of opportunities to collaborate on projects and share ideas, whether you are studying or researching.
-Building on this open approach, there are many adaptable Architecture studio and workshop spaces, designed by Stirling Prize winning Haworth Tompkins, alongside active breakout spaces.
+Building on this open approach, there are many adaptable architecture studio and workshop spaces, designed by Stirling Prize winning Haworth Tompkins, alongside active breakout spaces.

-At the heart of the building are new state of the art workshop facilities, which include:
+At the heart of the building are new state-of-the-art workshop facilities, which include:

 All our facilities are open access, meaning you can use them whenever you want, and irrespective of what degree you're studying.